wangnan9279/wangnan_blog_archives/_posts/mybaits-sql.md

 categories: Mybatis
 link_title: mybaits-sql
 ---
-> 概述
-if
-choose when otherwise
-trim where set
+> 概述 if choose when otherwise trim where set foreach test
-foreach
-test元素

 <!--more-->